-This equipment uses USB memory devices as external storage media for storing data and programs.
+This equipment uses USB flash drives as external storage media for storing data and programs.

 If this media is mishandled or becomes faulty, important data may be lost.
-To prevent this chance occurrence, all important data and programs should be backed-up.
+It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.